interTwin-eu/DT-Virgo-dags/Final_Release/README.md

         #training parameters section
         num_epochs: 100
         acc_freq: 1 # accuracy logging frequency
 but others are python classes.
-We configure the always with _target_
+We configure it  with _target_ like in the previous steps

      config:
          #passed to itwinai configuration class